Alcaro/Arlib/arlib/sandbox/README.txt

 Everything contains bugs.
 The following is a list of possible vulnerabilities that have been fixed since I presented it at school.
-- filesystem: max_write was ignored
+- filesystem: nonzero max_write was treated as infinite
     exploitability: trivial
     maximum impact: disk space exhaustion - though attacker is assumed able to launch arbitrarily many sandboxes, so none in practice.
 - launch_impl: failure in process::set_fds was ignored